motown-io/motown/README.md

 By default Motown runs the functional endpoints at:

  * Core domain: http:localhost:8080
- * OCPP SOAP add on, http://localhost:8083
+ * OCPP SOAP add on, http://localhost:8083 (the WSDL can be found at: [http://localhost:8083/centralSystemService?wsdl](http://localhost:8083/centralSystemService?wsdl))
  * Operator API, http://localhost:8081